charlesread/span2field/README.md

 #### Default `onSuccess` and `onFailure` Callbacks

-By default, these events trigger the color of the text in the `span` element to flash a color (green or red, respectively) upon the success or failure of saving the domain object.
-You can override this by setting you own callbacks (as described above), or by setting the relevant configuration option in `Config.groovy`, as shown below:
+By default, these events trigger the color of the text in the `span` element to flash a color upon the success or failure of saving the domain object (green or red, respectively).
+You can override this by setting your own callbacks (as described above), or by setting the relevant configuration option in `Config.groovy`, as shown below:

 ```
 span2field {